Varronianus (son of Jovian)

 Varronianus (fl.
-363 – 380 AD) was the son of the emperor Jovian.
+363 – 380) was the son of the emperor Jovian.

 Biography

 Varronianus was the first of two sons born to the emperor Jovian and Charito, daughter of Lucillianus.
-Upon his father's accession to the imperial throne, Varronianus was given the title of Nobilissimus, and in AD 364, he was appointed consul alongside his father at Ancyra.
+Upon his father's accession to the imperial throne, Varronianus was given the title of Nobilissimus, and in 364, he was appointed consul alongside his father at Ancyra.
 As he was still an infant when his father died in 364, he was overlooked for the succession, and Valentinian I was elected instead.

 It is possible that Varronianus was the young man referred to by John Chrysostom in two of his letters and homilies ("Homilies on Philippians" and "Letter to a Young Widow").
 If so, it appears that Varronianus was still alive in 380, but was living in fear of his life, due to his imperial descent.
 At some point, he had one of his eyes removed, probably in an attempt to prevent him from making a claim to the throne.